MiracleDevs/Paradigm.ORM/doc/tutorials/1.gettingstarted/index.md

 But if you are a little bit like us, you're probably wondering whether having all that information in your domain may bring problems down the road, while also visually contaminating your code.
 Well, we feel you: we also believe having all that mapping information inside your domain classes, DTOs and entities is not the greatest idea, even moreso if you are deploying a medium to large sized system.
 So, as we mentioned at the begining of this section, we included a way for you to separate mapping information from your classes, leaving your domain clean, beautiful and database agnostic (at least in theory).
-To do this, we can use the @MiracleDevs.ORM.Data.Attributes.TableTypeAttribute to reference another type, and tell the ORM to extract mapping information from that other class or interface.
+To do this, we can use the @Paradigm.ORM.Data.Attributes.TableTypeAttribute to reference another type, and tell the ORM to extract mapping information from that other class or interface.
 If we decide to do that, our sample code would end up looking something like this:

 ```csharp
 [Table("client")]